Helpful Tips For Elderly Care!

 - Clear pathways of clutter, loose carpeting, etc.

-- Set healthy boundaries for everyone’s good like
+- Set healthy boundaries for everyone’s good.

 - Make sure the chairs and recliners are safe and solid.